rdsr/modern-cljs/doc/tutorial-19.md

 Likely, most of the CLJ/CLJS open source libs are hosted on [github][27] which offers an amazing support for collaboration and social coding.
-Even if only few CLJ/CLJS libs have an extensive documentation and/or an associated mailing-list for submitting dubts and questions, every CLJ/CLJS lib hosted on github is supported by an articulated, although easy, issue and version control management systems.
+Even if only few CLJ/CLJS libs have an extensive documentation and/or an associated mailing-list for submitting doubts and questions, every CLJ/CLJS lib hosted on github is supported by an articulated, although easy, issue and version control management systems.
 Those two systems help a lot in managing almost any